Griffith (Berserk)

 Griffith (グリフィス, Gurifisu) is a fictional character and the main antagonist of the manga series Berserk created by Kentaro Miura.
 Extraordinarily handsome, charismatic, and skilled, Griffith is the leader of the mercenary group the Band of the Hawk.
 After meeting Guts, Griffith defeats him in battle and forces him to join the Band of the Hawk as the latter proclaims he now "owns" him.
-The dynamic and turbulent relationship between Guts and Griffith, forms the primary focus of the manga.
+The dynamic and turbulent relationship between Guts and Griffith forms the primary focus of the manga.
 During the Eclipse, to achieve his dream of obtaining a kingdom, he sacrifices the Band of the Hawk to become the new member of the God Hand and is rechristened as "the wings of darkness" Femto (フェムト, Femuto).

-Critical response to Griffith has been highly positive.
-He has been praised for how he serves as a foil to Guts, and his development into a villain.

 Concept and creation

 In an interview, author Kentaro Miura revealed that his friendship with later fellow manga artist Kōji Mori partially inspired the relationship between Guts and Griffith.
 Miura stated that he did not plan Griffith's antagonism from the start and began to do so during the third volume.
 Miura said: "First of all, if Guts is angry, there is going to have to be an object of that anger.
 So I asked myself what people get angry at, and, well, something you see a lot of is the murderer of one's parents, but as I already said, I was someone who friendship mattered a lot to, so the idea of making the target of Guts's anger a friend, or at least a man of the same general age, naturally came to mind."

-Miura stated that he had originally intended to make Femto, Griffith's God Hand incarnation, Gut's enemy.
+Miura stated that he had originally intended to make Femto, Griffith's God Hand incarnation, Guts's enemy.
 But after finishing the Golden Age arc, Griffith's character stood out too much and Miura wanted him to fight Guts in that form, as "him being in the same form as before but powered up would make the course of their confrontation easier to convey."
-When told that Griffith began to look like a protagonist during the story's shift to Griffith's struggle against Ganishka, Miura stated that he intended to "depict Griffith as a character who hardly ever talks about his own mental state, but gathering characters around him who express their feelings has the converse effect of elevating Griffith himself."
+When told that Griffith began to look like a protagonist during the story's shift to Griffith's struggle against Ganishka, Miura stated that he intended to "depict Griffith as the character who hardly ever talks about his own mental state, but gathering characters around him who express their feelings has the converse effect of elevating Griffith himself."